Top

 • Mutation descriptors: chromosome (chr), position (pos), alternate allele (alt), amino acid change (aachange).

-• Mutational features used to match each mutation to a tumorigenic potential: CLUSTL scores; HotMaps scores; smRegions score (signif_motif); conservation score (PhyloP); last exon (nmd); post-translational modification site annotations (Acetylation, Methylation, Phosphorylation, Regulatory_Site, Ubiquitination); coding consequence type (csqn_type_*).
+• Mutational features used to match each mutation to a tumorigenic potential: CLUSTL; HotMaps; smRegions (signif_motif); conservation score (PhyloP); NMD (nmd); PTM site annotation (Acetylation, Methylation, Phosphorylation, Regulatory_Site, Ubiquitination); coding consequence type (csqn_type_*).

 • Predicted tumorigenic potential (boostDM_score, boostDM_class).

-• Feature explanation values (SHAP) inferred for each individual prediction (shap_*, following by the name of the mutational feature.
+• Feature explanation values (SHAP) inferred for each individual prediction (shap_*, followed by the name of the mutational feature).

 What is the reference genome?